GSG-G8/W2-MOAA-E-Commerce/README.md

  Divide the project work into team members so that the work is as pairs each pairs work on their sec and make thier issues we gather all sections
-    * We decide as ateam to make issues for this site `firstly we make 5 Issues`
+    * We decide as ateam to make issues for this site and solve it one by one.
-  * section 1 navbar and header @omar-dahdouh @ahmadysalah
-  * section 2 portfolio @omar-dahdouh @ahmadysalah
-  * section 3 about us @AlaaSaadeddin @mariamisa
-  * section 4 team member@AlaaSaadeddin @ahmadysalah
-  * section 5 Contact us @omar-dahdouh @mariamisa

 ## User Stories
 As a client looking to hire a team of developers